-Are you looking for a new Subway Operator position?
+Looking for a Subway Operator position?
 If so, reviewing resume samples is the perfect place to begin.
-Checking out other Subway Operator’s resumes can help you decide which format and skills are right for your resume.
+Checking out other professional Subway Operator resume examples can help you decide which format and skills are right for your resume.

 With hundreds of other Subway Operators looking for a new job on the tracks every day, you need to make sure your resume stands out from the others by being both informative and intriguing.